NicKuo-ResearchStuff/Applied_Synthetic_Data/README.md

-# Synthetic Data:</br> A Catalyst for Scalable, Modern Education and Innovation
+# Synthetic Data:</br> A Catalyst for Scalable, Modern Education, and Innovation

 <!-- Logo and Branding -->
 <p align="left">